Cambrian News: History

-Move to Aberystwyth
+1880-2006

 In May 1880, the company integrated editorial and printing in a former malthouse in Mill Street, Aberystwyth.
 The paper was then named The Cambrian News, Merionethshire Standard, and Welsh Farmers' Gazette.
 Later Gibson built a printing office and stationer's shop in Terrace Road where the paper was printed for over 60 years—well into the 20th century—before moving to Queen Street and Grays Inn Road by 1980.

 In 1915 the business was sold to a new company chaired by A. E. Harrison of Cardiff as managing director and Lord Rhondda as one of its directors.
 In 1916 Robert Read, from the South Wales Echo was hired as managing editor.
 The same year it produced a unique Eisteddfod Review souvenir of the Welsh National Eisteddfod that was held in Aberystwyth.
 In 1917 the paper opened a successful London office which was followed by the appointment of representatives in Liverpool, Manchester and Cardiff.

 In 1926, Henry Read, Robert's father, bought the paper and became managing director.
 In the 1930s, Robert Read became the major shareholder, managing director and managing editor.
 Robert was succeeded, after his death in 1946, by his son—another Henry Read—as managing director and as managing editor by D. C. Wright.